Tim-DK/SCCMdocs/sccm/core/get-started/capabilities-in-technical-preview-1706.md

 In this release, we’ve added two new client settings to Configuration Manager.
 You’ll find these in the **Cloud Services** section.
 These settings give you the following capabilities:

 - Control which Configuration Manager clients can access a configured cloud management gateway.
-- Automatically register Windows 10 domain-joined Configuration Manger clients with Azure Active Directory.
+- Automatically register Windows 10 domain-joined Configuration Manager clients with Azure Active Directory.

 These new settings help you accomplish the capabilities described in the [Configuration Manager 1705 Technical Preview](/sccm/core/get-started/capabilities-in-technical-preview-1705#new-capabilities-for-azure-ad-and-cloud-management).